 Send a Message to Ousama

-We'll deliver your message to Ousama at his hospital bed.
+We'll deliver your message to Ousama as soon as we see him.